Karim2007903/ai-palestinian-students-university-advisor/README.md

 This repository intentionally uses **international English** throughout.

 ## Project Idea
-The **AI Palestine Student University Advisor** is an intelligent ReAct-based agent designed to help Palestinian students find suitable **universities and scholarships** around the world.
-It analyses each student’s academic background and uses **real-time web search** to deliver accurate, up-to-date information about **admission requirements, rankings, and application deadlines**.
-The goal is to provide an AI-powered virtual advisor that makes global education **accessible, free, and personalised** for Palestinian students.
+The AI Palestine Students University Advisor is an intelligent ReAct-based agent designed to help Palestinian students find suitable universities and scholarships worldwide.
+It analyses each student’s academic background and uses real-time web search to deliver accurate, up-to-date information about admission requirements, rankings, and application deadlines.
+The goal is to provide an AI-powered virtual advisor that makes global education accessible, free, and personalised for Palestinian students.
 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.
 ```